 - A. Automobiles shall be kept on the lot for no more than 180 cumulative days. - 1.
 After 180 days, the operator must prove application to the State of Maine for an abandoned vehicle title or show a legal reason the automobile cannot be sold, such as active litigation. - B. All stored automobiles shall be kept in a designated parking area.
-The designated parking area shall be no closer than three hundred (300) feet to a residential structure that conforms to this ordinance and is not owned or controlled by the operator of the Automobile Auction Facility. - C. The designated parking area shall be screened from public ways or structures on abutting properties.
-Such screening shall consist of opaque fencing which must be a minimum of six (6) feet in height. - D. The Automobile Auction Facility shall ensure that leaking fluids from damaged or wrecked vehicles are collected or contained, per applicable Maine Department of Environmental Protection standards. - E. No dismantling of automobiles or storage of fluids will be allowed on site. - F. Automobile Auction Facilities shall require an annual inspection by the Code Enforcement Officer.
+The designated parking area shall be no closer than three hundred (300) feet to a residential structure that conforms to this ordinance and is not owned or controlled by the operator of the Automobile Auction Facility. - C. The designated parking area shall be screened from public ways and abutting properties.

+Such screening shall consist of opaque fencing which must be a minimum of six (6) feet in height. - D. The Automobile Auction Facility shall ensure that leaking fluids from damaged or wrecked vehicles are collected or contained, per applicable Maine Department of Environmental Protection standards. - a.
+Burned vehicles shall be stored under cover to protect them from the elements. - E. No dismantling of automobiles or storage of fluids will be allowed on site. - F. Automobile Auction Facilities shall require an annual inspection by the Code Enforcement Officer.